Flea medication not working on pets

-First, I make sure that they are correctly applying the topical flea medications.
-It is easy to forget that it is important to completely part the hair and apply the product directly to the skin so that proper skin and hair follicle distribution can occur.
-This is something that can be somewhat of a challenge for thick haired pets, however, the pet medication will not work properly if only the hair follicles receive the medication – it must be applied to the skin.
-It’s also important to properly follow product label directions, which for some products like Advantage II for large dogs require that animal guardians apply the product in multiple spots down the pet’s back.
+First, I make sure that the pet owner is correctly applying the flea medication.
+It is important to completely part the hair and apply the product directly to the skin so that proper skin and hair follicle distribution can occur.
+This is something that can be somewhat of a challenge for thick haired pets; however, the pet medication will not work properly if only the hair follicles receive the medication – it must be applied to the skin.
+It’s also important to properly follow product label directions, which may vary depending on the size of your pet.
+For instance, for large dogs, Advantage II requires the product to be applied on multiple spots down the pet’s back.

 Have you been battling a flea infestation in your home?
 What are some of the ways in which you have been trying to get rid of them?